danbev/learning-ai/notes/ggml-rope.md

     const struct ggml_tensor * src2 = dst->src[2];
 ```

-Now `src0` is the tensor that is to be rotated and it will have a shape of
+Now `src0` is the tensor that is goint to be rotated and it will have a shape of
 `{128, 32, sequence_length, 1}`.
 And `src1` is the tensor that contains the
 positions and it be a vector of the same size of the sequence length.